sindresorhus/xbar/readme.md

 ### bitbar.darkMode

-Returns a boolean of whether OS X Dark Mode is enabled.
+Returns a boolean of whether macOS Dark Mode is enabled.

 ## License